InvoiceShelf/docs/docs/installation.md

 ### Step 1 : Download

-[Download](http://invoiceshelf.com/download) the latest InvoiceShelf package.
+[Download](http://invoiceshelf.com/) the latest InvoiceShelf package.

-Alternatively, If you are a developer, follow the installation steps for your project on [this Link](./developer-guide.md)
+Alternatively, If you are a developer, follow the instructions to setup development environment on [this Link](./developer-guide.md)

 ### Step 2 : Upload to Server